kerimoff/workflows-nextflow/_episodes/10-Modules.md

 - "How can I reuse a Nextflow `process` in different workflows?"
 - "How do I use parameters in a module?"
 objectives:
+- "Create Nextflow modules."
 - "Add modules to a Nextflow script."
-- "Create a Nextflow modules."
 - "Understand how to use parameters in a module."
 keypoints:
 - "A module file is a Nextflow script containing one or more `process` definitions that can be imported from another Nextflow script."
 - "To import a module into a workflow use the `include` keyword."
 - "A module script can define one or more parameters using the same syntax of a Nextflow workflow script."
-- "The module inherits the parameters define before the include statement, therefore any further parameter set later is ignored."
+- "The module inherits the parameters defined before the include statement, therefore any further parameter set later is ignored."
 ---

 ## Modules